-The relevant training committee will consider all documents submitted whilst you are on the TID pathway such as IPAP's, supervisor reports, PREP tools etc. when considering certification of your training to assist them to decide whether your performance is now at a satisfactory level (enabling certification of all or a portion of the period) as a result of remediation.
+The relevant training program committee will consider all documents submitted whilst you are on the TID pathway such as IPAPs, supervisor reports, PREP tools etc. when considering certification of your training.
+This will assist the committee in deciding whether your performance is now at a satisfactory level (enabling certification of all or a portion of the period) as a result of remediation.